TheWilsonGlobal/TaskCenter/replit.md

 1. **Task Creation**: Users select scripts and profiles to create new automation tasks
 2. **File Management**: Scripts and profiles are uploaded and stored in the file system
+3. **Task Storage**: Tasks are persisted as individual JSON files in the tasks folder
-3. **Task Execution**: Tasks are tracked with status updates (READY, RUNNING, COMPLETED, FAILED)
+4. **Task Execution**: Tasks are tracked with NEW → READY → RUNNING → COMPLETED/FAILED status flow
-4. **Real-time Updates**: Frontend automatically refreshes data using React Query
+5. **Real-time Updates**: Frontend automatically refreshes data using React Query
-5. **File System Integration**: Scripts and profiles are managed both in database and file system
+6. **File System Integration**: Scripts, profiles, and tasks are managed in dedicated folders

 ## External Dependencies